Douglas H. Cooper: Political career

 Entering politics, Cooper represented Wilkinson County as a Whig in the Mississippi House of Representatives from 1842 to 1844.

 Cooper supported the Mexican–American War; with many other Southerners, he believed that the US could gain territory for the expansion of slavery.
 He helped to raise a regiment, the 1st Mississippi Rifles.
 He served as a captain under the command of Colonel Jefferson Davis, participating in the battles of Monterrey and Buena Vista.
 He was cited for bravery and gallantry at the Battle of Monterrey.

 In 1853, through the influence of Jefferson Davis, who had been appointed as Secretary of War, President Franklin Pierce appointed Cooper as the Federal Indian agent to the Choctaw tribe, most of whom had been removed to Indian Territory from 1831 to 1833.
 They settled in the Unassigned Lands.
 Three years later, he also was appointed as Indian agent to the Chickasaw tribe, also removed from Mississippi to Indian Territory.
 The Chickasaw respected and trusted Cooper, and officially adopted him into a family as a full member of the tribe.

 In 1858, Cooper led a militia composed of Choctaw and Chickasaw volunteers against Comanche marauders in the territory.

+Prior to the Civil War, General Cooper was also a slave owner, holding eleven enslaved people in 1860 when he resided in the Tishomingo area of the Chickasaw Nation.
+After the Treaty of 1866 was signed abolishing slavery in the Chickasaw Nation, the people General Cooper enslaved were granted their freedom.
+Their descendants are still in Oklahoma and have been hosting family reunions for over 140 years.